Miramichi Valley: Fishing

-The Miramichi River is famous for Atlantic Salmon fly-fishing (rod and reel), whereas the estuary once supported an extensive fishery for salmon, shad, gaspereau and smelt.
+The Miramichi River is a popular fishing area, famous for Atlantic Salmon fly-fishing (rod and reel), The estuary once supported an extensive fishery for salmon, shad, gaspereau and smelt.
 Although these commercial harvests have declined (commercial fishing of Atlantic Salmon having been banned since the 1960s), the lobster fishery has grown to become the highest value food fishery in the region, with the lobster fleet sailing primarily out of ports such as Neguac, Hardwicke, Baie-Sainte-Anne, and Escuminac.
 The Miramichi River estuary also supports some oyster harvesting and aquaculture, particularly cultivated mussels.

 Most commercial fish stocks have been in a state of decline, particularly Atlantic Salmon.
 Despite these declines, the Miramichi River still supports one of the largest annual runs of Atlantic salmon in North America.
 These declines in Atlantic salmon runs are often blamed on the Greenland offshore fishery, global climate change, as well as local overfishing.
 Recent forest management practises such as clear cutting and herbicide applications which denigrate the riparian zone along the river and its tributaries, as well as industrial pollution share some blame as well.